 Cats can often take antibiotics to treat fevers.
 In addition to this they will need hydration and plenty of rest.
 They also might need t0 take anti-inflammatory medications, and intravenous drips to avoid dehydration.

 You may need to administer medications such as pills or liquids at home.
 And follow the treatment plan that your vet has discussed with you.
 Be sure to offer tasty small meals regularly.
 If your cat doesn’t feel well enough to eat solids, you’ll need a high-calorie liquid supplement.

 Provide clean water and a nearby litter tray.
 A quiet and warm area with no distractions is ideal for recovery space.
 How to cool down a cat requires finding a calm, dark place for your cat to relax.
 And providing plenty of water.
 Brushing your cat regularly will remove excess fur.
 And air conditioning or a fan will ensure a constant air flow.

 It may take several weeks for your cat to recover.
 Especially if the fever is of an unknown origin and takes extensive and invasive treatment to cure it.
 Your cat might need surgery to remove the source of infection that’s causing the fever.
 Also, the vet may administer drugs to lower your cat’s body temperature.

 You’ll get all the personal help and support you need from end of life care professionals if cat euthanasia is your only and final option.
-After the vet has explained the process to you and you have no further questions your cat will be given a gentle sedative.
+After the vet has explained the process to you and you have no further questions, they will give your cat a gentle sedative.
 And will drift into a peaceful sleep.
-You’ll be able to hold your cat in your arms as the vet administers the anesthetic to quietly stop the heart.
+You’ll be able to hold your cat in your arms as the vet administers the anaesthetic to quietly stop the heart.
 Finally, the vet can discuss and arrange any aftercare arrangements with you.